 Businesses today have complex IT needs.
-They need to offer high uptime, make use of various cloud computing services, have a thorough disaster recovery plan in place, ensure regulatory compliance and so much more.
+Need such as high uptime, various computing services, disaster recovery plans, ensuring regulatory compliance and so much more.
 While great features facilitate better efficiency and productivity, they also need a robust and reliable system to be able to manage evolving needs and ensure business continuity.

 This is possible only when such businesses opt for more than one data centre.
 Doing so gives their system the stability it needs to facilitate seamless and effective operations.